billthefarmer/editor/README.md

 If there is no open file any text entered will by default be saved in `Documents/Editor.txt`.
 This file will be loaded on start if it exists.
 Use the `Save as` menu item to save it elsewhere.

+### Shared file
+Text files opened or shared by another app may be viewed and edited.
+Some apps may share files or text using a `content` URI that is not resolvable to a path to a file in storage.
+In that case the editor will read the file into the default file.
+The default file in storage will not be overwritten unless the file is saved.
+Use the `Save as` menu item to save the file elsewhere.